 All students who score 5 on the Princeton Advanced Placement Examination in English receive 3 credits.
-Such credits are awarded automatically; no application to the John S. Knight Institute or the Department of English is necessary.
+Such credits are awarded automatically; no application to the John S. Knight Institute or the Department of Literatures in English is necessary.
 How these credits may be applied to first-year writing or other distribution requirements depends on the student’s college and score.
 All students who score 5, except Architecture majors, may apply their 3 credits toward the writing requirements of their college.
-Of students who score 4, only Agriculture and Life Sciences students may apply their 3 credits toward the writing requirements of their college.
 Students should always consult their college registrars to be certain that they understand their writing requirements.

-To have a course taken at another institution considered for possible acceptance as equivalent to a First-Year Writing Seminar, students must provide evidence that the course was offered on a college campus as part of its normal curriculum and that the work done was comparable to that in a First-Year Writing Seminar (see the guidelines--it is not sufficient to write, say, one 30-page term paper).
+To have a course taken at another institution considered for possible acceptance as equivalent to a First-Year Writing Seminar, students must provide evidence that the course was offered on a college campus as part of its normal curriculum and that the work done was comparable to that in a First-Year Writing Seminar (see the guidelines above: it is not sufficient to write, say, one 30-page term paper).
 Courses not taken in the academic year must be at least six weeks long.
 Students must earn a B+ or better in the course.
-To request writing credit for courses taken elsewhere, students must submit, to 101 McGraw Hall, an "Application for Transfer Evaluation."
+To request writing credit for courses taken elsewhere, students must submit, to Amanda Munson (email@example.com), an "Application for Transfer Evaluation" and a detailed syllabus from the class you are requesting credit.
 Because course descriptions can be misleading and courses may change, the Institute cannot certify a course as equivalent before the student completes it.

-In unusual situations, juniors and seniors may petition the Knight Institute to have courses taken at Cornell other than First-Year Writing Seminars fulfill the various freshman writing requirements in effect at the University.
+In unusual situations, students beyond their first year may petition the Knight Institute to have courses taken at Cornell other than First-Year Writing Seminars fulfill the various freshman writing requirements in effect at the University.
 The Institute advises students about these courses on request.
-To request writing credit for such courses, students must file, in 101 McGraw Hall, the "Petition for Course Substitution."
+To request writing credit for such courses, students must submit to Amanda Munson (firstname.lastname@example.org), the "Petition for Course Substitution."
 Petitions must be filed before such courses are actually taken.
 Requests for course substitution credit will NOT be approved after a course has been taken.
 Additionally, courses offered in the three-week sessions (January/June) may not be used for Course Substitution.